Apple Suffers 'Major iPhone X Leak' - Slashdot

 When rockstars party, the music isn't all that important.
 The important thing is that the druges are pure and the groupies ready for anything.

-Like it matters when Cook is presenting (Score:2, Interesting)
+Like it matters when Cook is presenting (Score:3, Interesting)

 I realize most anyone would pale as a presenter in comparison to Steve Jobs... but Tim Cook really is the wrong guy to have up there.
 He could announce "Apple has established a moonbase" and somehow make it sound boring.